Greenland Ending, Explained: What Happens to John Garrity and His Family?

 Knowing that they can’t save everyone, the government has only focused on ensuring the safety of those who will, in turn, ensure the survival of humanity.
 The families of 99% of the armed forces were not selected for the evacuation.
 Predictably, law and order have been swiftly replaced by anarchy and chaos.
 People have begun giving in to despair, but fortunately for the Garrity family, there are still people in the world who are clinging to their integrity and compassion.

 On their way to Allison’s father’s home, both she and John separately encounter the best and worst that humanity has to offer.
-One of the looters helps Allison and Nathan get out of a pharmacy after shootings begin in there.
-On the other hand, a couple (David Denman and Hope Davis), who, although initially seems kind and offers the mother-son duo a ride in their cars, steals Allison’s band which recognizes her as one of the selected people, throws her out of the car, and takes off with Nathan.
-It’s through the help of several military personnel that she later finds him.
+One of the looters helps Allison and Nathan get out of a pharmacy after the shootings begin in there.
+On the other hand, a couple (David Denman and Hope Davis), who, although initially seem kind and offer the mother-son duo a ride in their cars, steals Allison’s band, which recognizes her as one of the selected people, throws her out of the car, and takes off with Nathan.
+She later finds him with the help of several military personnel.

 Desperately hoping that what he heard about the flights in Canada is true, John races against time as he drives towards the airport.
 Fortunately, the plane is there.
 The family convinces one of the pilots to let them board it.
 When they finally get to Greenland, a shockwave caused by the impact of one of the fragments crashes the plane, killing the pilots.
 The Garritys and other passengers make it to the bunker right before the collision.